jm33-m0/emp3r0r/README.md

 - [x] dropper: shellcode injector - python
 - [x] port mapping: forward from CC to agents, so you can use encapsulate other tools (such as Cobalt Strike) in emp3r0r's CC tunnel
 - [x] randomize everything that can be randomized (file path, port number, etc)
+- [x] injector: shellcode loader, using python2
+- [ ] injector: shellcode loader, using go
-- [ ] injector: inject shellcode into another process, using GDB
+- [ ] injector: inject shellcode into another process, using gdb
 - [ ] dropper: shellcode injector - dd
 - [ ] dropper: downloader (stage 0) shellcode
 - [ ] network scanner